 Garage sale proprietors need to keep in mind that each mobile payment option carries its own set of terms and transaction fees.

 - Apple Pay allows iPhone or Apple Watch users to pay for their transactions via a secure chip inside those devices.
-Similar to Venmo, people can use Apple Pay Cash to send money using a debit card for free.
-But if they use credit, there will be an additional 3 percent fee to the merchant.

 - For Android users, Samsung Pay and Google Pay function much like Apple Pay.